ShifatHasanGNS/refactor.nvim/README.md

 ## 🎯 Flag System

-The heart of Refactor.nvim is its **4-letter flag system** - each position controls a specific behavior:
+The heart of refactor.nvim is its **4-letter flag system** - each position controls a specific behavior:

 ```
 Position:  1    2    3    4